SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Actionability.
 Every briefing ends with specific, implementable recommendations — not generic observations.
 You should be able to hand the briefing to your governance committee and act on it.

 Timeliness.
-Tier 1 deliverables within 10 business days.
-Tier 2 within 20 business days.
-No exceptions without your agreement.
+Tier 1 deliverables within ten business days.
+Tier 2 within twenty.
+No exceptions without your prior agreement.

 This is not legal advice.
 Our briefings assess strategic soundness and regulatory awareness.
 Institutions must engage qualified legal counsel before finalizing binding agreements.

 This is not automated monitoring.
 Every verdict is produced by a senior analyst.
-For ongoing regulatory monitoring, our Intelligence Retainer provides quarterly digests with on-demand briefings.
+For ongoing regulatory monitoring, the Intelligence Retainer provides quarterly digests with on-demand briefings.

 This is not recruitment strategy.
 We assess partnership viability and compliance, not student enrollment.
-For full internationalization strategy, our Internationalization Assessment provides the 55-indicator diagnostic.
+For full internationalization strategy, the Internationalization Assessment provides the 55-indicator diagnostic.

 This is not an export control ruling.
 Our technology sensitivity classification flags exposure.
 Formal export control determinations require licensed counsel.